North East Zone

 U.S. citizens must enter and exit the United States using their U.S. passport, and Libya requires Libyan citizens to use their Libyan passports when entering and exiting Libya.

 The Department of State advises U.S. citizens against all travel to Libya, as the security situation in Libya remains unpredictable and unstable.
-If in Libya, make contingency emergency plans and maintain situational awareness at all times.
+If in Libya, make contingency emergency plans to leave at a moment’s notice and maintain situational awareness at all times.

 Extremist groups seek to target U.S. government officials, citizens, and interests in Libya.
 Terrorists may also target areas perceived to be frequented by Westerners, such as tourist sites, hotels, restaurants, shopping malls, businesses, transportation hubs, foreign embassies, expatriate residential areas, and schools.